FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 % Denae Ford and Anthony Elliott
 % April 7, 2015

+# Project Goals

+* Find literature on what frustrates game developers
+* How do these frustrations stunt productivity?
+* What is being done to solve them?

 # What did the Management Track people have to do?

 * The goal of this project is to identify and compare General Software Developement to Games Development.